pilosophos/pilosophos-site-v1/writing/north-downtown-station.md

 The lady in the blue velvet skirt stands just outside the window.
 The commuters rushing past her jostle her auburn hair to and fro.
 Did she spend long on her hair this morning?

-A middle-aged woman races down the stairs against the people going up, a mass of colourful shopping bags streaming behind her.
+A middle-aged woman races down the stairs against the people going up, a mass of colorful shopping bags streaming behind her.
 "Hey!"
 A man with a robotic arm shouts and holds his soda aloft to keep it from spilling as she rushes by.

 <p class="indent">"Ouch!"
 A bag hits a small girl in the head.
 Her mother crouches down to hug her close.</p>